NebiyuCS50/odin-recipes/README.md

-The focus of this project is building a website about a recipe that help us to create food in a variety of ways.
+The focus of this project is building a website about a Ethiopian recipe that help us to create food in a variety of ways.
 For now we will be using an html only but further on we will use different languages to style it.